dgcamacho/so2021/README.md

 # Your Repository on GitLab
 ## Account
-In the first tutorial we will create an account on the local GitLab platform, using the ZIH-Login (s...-number) for the account user name.
+In the first tutorial we will create an account on the local GitLab platform, using the ZIH-Login (s...-number) for the account user name associated to your TU-Dresden email address.
 This ensures that you will get credit for your submissions.

 ## Project Name
 Please form groups of up to three members and exchange contact details so you can find